IshaanAdarsh/Postgres-extension-tutorial/Quick-Start [DA]/MVP/MVP+Makefile.md

 include $(PGXS)                          # Include the PostgreSQL Extension Makefile
 ```

+For more information on the Makefiles, you can refer to the [PostgreSQL documentation on makefile](https://www.postgresql.org/docs/15/extend-pgxs.html).

 ### Step 5: Build and Install the Extension
 - To build and install the extension, run the following commands: